Bukunmi-sketch/Grittystore-ui/README.md

-## GrittyStore!
+_GrittyStore_

 ## Introduction
 - [Grittystore] -  is a ecommerce  for Web for and analytics using .
-We have made sure that you get a good design for mobile and dashboard application and a complete solution for you to easily implement this app for any restaurant application.
+We have made sure that you get a good design for the dashboard application and complete solution for you to easily implement this website for any Ecommerce store or shop .

-Enatega dashboard
+## Enatega dashboard
-Amplitude
-with is used to build this application for mobile end.
-For dashboard panel React has been used.
+- with is used to build this application for mobile end.
+- For dashboard panel React has been used.
 Both mobile and web use .
-For State management and querying end points is used.
+- For State management and querying end points is used.
 The API is made using with .
-React Native Expo
+- React Native Expo
-Graphql Apollo
+- Graphql Apollo
-Client Node Mongodb
+- Client Node Mongodb

-It has all the features that you will ever need to implement this application for any restaurant or some kind of food delivery application.
-Some of the features that are included in it are:
+ **It has all the features that you will ever need to implement this application for any restaurant or some kind of food delivery application.
+Some of the features that are included in it are:**
-Push Notification for both Mobile and Web
+- Push Notification for both Mobile and Web
-Analytics Dashboard for Mobile app
+- Analytics Dashboard for the Admin
-Payment Integration for both Paypal and Stripe
+- Payment Integration for both Paypal and Stripe
-Order tracking Feature
+- Order tracking Feature
-Email Integration -- Email is sent for some actions such as making Order Rating and Review
+- Email Integration -- Email is sent for some actions such as making Order
+- Rating and Review
-Finding address using GPS integration
+- Finding address using GPS integration
-Facebook and Google Authentication integration
+- Facebook and Google Authentication integration
-Mobile Responsive Dashboard
+- Mobile Responsive Dashboard
-Multi Language Support using Localization
+- Multi Language Support using Localization

-Separate Rider App for orders management
-Multiple food variation items
-We have made sure that the code is well structured and removed of unnecessary screens to make your development life easier.
-It is also integrated with the following features so you could have an even better development experience.
+*We have made sure that the code is well structured and removed of unnecessary screens to make your development life easier.
+It is also integrated with the following features so you could have an even better development experience.*

 ESLint to provide you with linting capability in Javascript.
 Prettier for code formatting
 Jest for unit testing
 Husky to prevent bad commits.

-What will you have in Enatega Full App?
+*What will you have in Enatega Full App?*

 Enatega Mobile App
 Enatega Rider App
 Admin Web Dashboard